 In this case, the burden solely lies on the tenant.
-A show cause hearing requires the tenant to give reasons why an eviction shouldn’t be carried out.
-If the tenant fails to show up in court, the property returns back to you.
+A show cause hearing requires the tenant to give reasons why eviction proceedings shouldn’t be carried out.
+If the tenant doesn’t show up to the court hearing, the rental unit returns back to the property owner.

-Even when you have a legal cause to evict them, a tenant may still choose to fight an eviction.
-Common defenses tenants use to fight a notice to vacate in Washington State include:
+Even when a landlord has a legal cause to evict them, a tenant may still choose to fight an eviction.
+Common defenses tenants use to fight a notice to vacate include:

 - The allegations are false.

 - The lease provision allegedly violated is unreasonable.

 - The breach of a lease provision isn’t substantial enough to warrant an eviction.

 - The notice was improper in nature or improperly served.

 - The eviction violates the Fair Housing Act.